 If a complainant does not wish to make a Formal Complaint, the Title IX Coordinator may determine a Formal Complaint is necessary.
 SUNY Canton will inform the complainant of this decision in writing, and the complainant need not participate in the process further but will receive all notices issued under this Policy and Process.

-Nothing in the Title IX Grievance Policy or Student Rights and Responsibilities prevents a complainant from seeking the assistance of state or local law enforcement alongside the appropriate on-campus process.
+Nothing in the Title IX Grievance Policy or Code of Conduct prevents a complainant from seeking the assistance of state or local law enforcement alongside the appropriate oncampus process.